 The Locarno/Corn Exchange

 Though 1848 saw the made to build a market hall in Old Swindon it didn’t happen until 1852.
 At that point the Swindon Market Company came into being to oversee its construction.

 Local architect Sampson Sage designed the building and George Major of Horsefair (now Devizes Road) built it.

 In 1865, the Lord of the Manor of Old Swindon, Ambrose Goddard, provided land next to the town hall for a Corn Exchange.
 Abutting the town hall, this add-on featured an 80 ft tower and a triangular market hall covered by a glass dome.

 By 1880 the large hall in the Corn Exchange had become a theatre.
 In the run up to WWI it became an ice rink before finding a new life as a cinema in 1919.

 By 1949 the building had become the Locarno Dance Hall where many Swindonians saw bands on the circuit later to make it big.
 Such names as The Kinks, The Animals, the Yardbirds, and Brian Poole and the Tremeloes – they all appeared there.

-If you’re in Swindon, the brilliant Library Shop within the Swindon Central Library, exclusively stocks our Swindon Town cookie cutters.
+If you’re in Swindon, the brilliant Library Shop within the Swindon Central Library, exclusively stocks our Swindon buildings cookie cutters.
 Until next time, enjoy eating a piece of Swindon!